abdulmunam1/xlsx_to_pdf/README.md

 Install Mpdf by composer command
 $ composer require mpdf/mpdf

-change the input and output file name as your requirements.
+change the input and output file name as per your requirements.